Tednoob17/Ctf-Wu/htb-academy/modules/My_htb-to-md/Introduction-to-Active-Directory.md

 **Distinguished Name (DN)**

 A Distinguished Name (DN) describes the full path to an object in AD (such as cn=bjones, ou=IT, ou=Employees, dc=inlanefreight, dc=local).
 In this example, the user bjones works in the IT department of the company Inlanefreight, and his account is created in an Organizational Unit (OU) that holds accounts for company employees.
 The Common Name (CN) bjones is just one way the user object could be searched for or accessed within the domain.

+**Relative Distinguished Name (RDN)**
+Relative Distinguished Name (RDN)

+A Relative Distinguished Name (RDN) is a single component of the Distinguished Name that identifies the object as unique from other objects at the current level in the naming hierarchy.
+In our example, bjones is the Relative Distinguished Name of the object.
+AD does not allow two objects with the same name under the same parent container, but there can be two objects with the same RDNs that are still unique in the domain because they have different DNs.
+For example, the object cn=bjones,dc=dev,dc=inlanefreight,dc=local would be recognized as different from cn=bjones,dc=inlanefreight,dc=local.